Undergraduate Program in Music Performance

-The program culminates in a final recital that presents a diverse sampling of many styles (Ragtime, Dixieland, Swing, Bebop, Hard Bop, Cool, Modal, Free, Fusion, Contemporary, Neo-Classic, Latin, etc.) as advised and mentored by their private instructor.
-We believe it is truly a diverse methodology providing a well-rounded education for our students and a solid foundation for a career in the art of music.
+The program culminates in a final recital that presents a diverse sampling of many styles (ragtime, Dixieland, swing, bebop, hard bop, cool, modal, free, fusion, contemporary, neoclassical, Latin, etc.) as advised and mentored by their private instructor.
+We believe it is truly a diverse methodology, providing a well-rounded education for our students and a solid foundation for a career in the art of music.

-As an added benefit and because our campus is an easy train ride from New York City, our students have countless opportunities to attend concerts, visit Broadway, go to the opera, Jazz clubs, and experience various other productions while networking with professionals in the industry.
+As an added benefit of our campus location – an easy train ride to New York City – our students have countless opportunities to attend concerts, see Broadway shows, go to the opera, visit jazz clubs, and experience various other productions while networking with professionals in the industry.

 More About the Program

-All students wishing to declare a BS or BSEd degree in Music in any concentration (Music Performance, Music Business, Music Education, Music Theory/Composition, Jazz and Commercial Music, or Music History/Literature) must audition for acceptance into these programs.
+All students wishing to declare a BS or BSEd in Music in any concentration (music performance, music business, music education, music theory/composition, jazz and commercial music, or music history/literature) must audition for acceptance into these programs.

 The Music Department at Hofstra is a tight-knit community.
 Classes, rehearsals, and private lessons fill the lives of most music majors.
 Clubs and extracurricular activities offer students additional opportunities to perform, network, and socialize.

-Jazz & Contemporary Music students can choose from an array of ensembles, including Hofstra Big Band, the Vocal Jazz Ensemble, Hofstra Nonet, as well as various duos, trios, and quartets.
+Students in the jazz & contemporary music program can choose from an array of ensembles, including Hofstra Big Band, the Vocal Jazz Ensemble, Hofstra Nonet, as well as various duos, trios, and quartets.

-Jazz & Contemporary Music students are required to present solo junior and senior recitals.
+Students in the jazz & contemporary music program are required to present solo junior and senior recitals.
 Students can also audition for department honor recitals, which comprise both solo and group recital opportunities.
 The department provides the recital space, coaching support, and all tools for students to produce a successful recital as part of their degree.

 Learn from the Experts

 You will be studying with our professional faculty-performers from day one.
-Our proximity to New York City allows students access to world-class instructors with international reputations.
-Our professors have worked with renowned recordings artists, on Broadway stages, and film scores.
-They have participated on various contemporary recordings and present educational workshops around the world.
+Our proximity to New York City allows students easy access to world-class instructors with international reputations.
+Our professors have worked with renowned recording artists, on Broadway stages, and on film scores.
+They have participated in various contemporary recordings and present educational workshops around the world.

 Facilities and Resources

-Joseph G. Shapiro Family Hall is home to the Department of Music faculty studios and state-of-the-art large rehearsal spaces.
+Joseph G. Shapiro Family Hall is home to the Department of Music's faculty, studios, and state-of-the-art large rehearsal spaces.
 Daniel L. Monroe Lecture Center houses additional studios and classrooms, rehearsal rooms, and the Music Library, which supports the curriculum of the Department of Music by providing scores, study space, and listening material.

 Our performance spaces include the 377-seat Helene Fortunoff Theater (for recitals and chamber group performances) and the 1,105-seat John Cranford Adams Playhouse (for our major ensembles).

-Areas of the music industry our graduates are working
+Areas of the music industry where our graduates are working:

 In addition to performing, our graduates are working in education, music management, marketing and public relations, sound engineering, and music publishing.
 They are also working for performance venues, record labels, and recording studios.